yyx990803/matrix.js/README.md

 [Examples](http://sketch.evanyou.me/matrix/examples/)

-A mini CSS 3D engine.
-Similar to Three.js CSS3D Renderer, but less intrusive and much lighter-weight (~ 300 lines, 5kb minified).
+A featherweight CSS 3D engine.
+Similar to Three.js CSS3D Renderer, but less intrusive and much lighter in weight.
 Better suited to add 3D stuff to a normal DOM heavy page.
 Doesn't provide any vector/matrix math utilities though.

 ### But there are no matrices in the source code!